jeremyandrews/rqueue/README.md

 {"code":202,"status":"accepted"}
 ```

-Get the first element:
+Get the first element (a default priority of 10 was auto-assigned):

 ```bash
 curl -X GET http://localhost:8000/ {"contents":"one","priority":10,"elapsed":31159}
 ```

-Get the second element:
+Get the second element (when not using priorities, it's a FIFO queue):

 ```bash
 curl -X GET http://localhost:8000/